 In 2010, Bravo acquired the category-three supplier seal of approval to deliver cabling for a specific product line, marking another event that changed the internal social status of Bravo and helped advance the purchasing department’s intention to use Bravo for outsourcing activities.
 The CEO of Bravo remembers this occasion:

-Before you start supplying, Alpha has something they call a Q-scan.
 We were audited and it was quite a process!
 They found some issues in our procedures and said: This might be good quality for your other customers, but this is not good enough for us.
 However, since their demands to suppliers are so extreme, they had to find some problems to address and for us, they were all issues that could be dealt with and that we were willing to deal with (CEO, Bravo).

 In the spring of 2011, Bravo started supplying Alpha with cabling for this particular product.
 Though this was initially a small batch of little commercial importance to Bravo, this led to an incident that strongly affected the relationship, as a quality problem in one of the first deliveries was detected by the quality department.
 Several interviewees recalled or (if they were not present) knew that this matter of substandard quality was handled directly by the Bravo CEO himself, and that he was very responsive to the criticism.
 This story indicated Bravo’s level of commitment to several employees in the Alpha organisation and convinced the senior purchaser that he could bring a committed supplier to the table when approaching the development team for another product line.
 From Bravo’s perspective, this delivery “hiccup” was unfortunate, but how Bravo dealt with it impressed the quality department team, boosting the perceived quality of the supplier.
 Hence, the substandard-quality delivery was another incident that affected Bravo’s status.